Lizwealth/Lizwealth.github.io/README.md

 - **[TidyIt](https://github.com/Lizwealth/Projects/blob/main/TidyIt-20230322T175312Z-001.zip)**

-> Brand Positioning (Sellers)
+> Amazing group of ladies has worked on a game-changing project that we're thrilled to share with you!
+Introducing TidyIt - the ultimate platform for buying and selling authentic items seamlessly and securely.

-For individuals who want to get value for their less-needed item in quick time, TidyIt provides a platform to list multiple categories of items.
-The delivery process on TidyIt spotlights your listed items to a wider audience as we process delivery to any part of the country.
-Unlike other used goods platforms, TidyIt lists and sell your Items at the lowest commission.
+For sellers looking to get value for their less-needed items in record time, TidyIt offers a one-stop-shop to list multiple categories of items.
+Our delivery process ensures that your listed items reach a wider audience, as we process delivery to any part of the country.
+What's more, unlike other used goods platforms, TidyIt lists and sells your items at the lowest commission, ensuring that you get the best possible value for your items.

-> Brand Positioning (Buyers)
-For individuals who want to purchase authentic Items at affordable rates from verified sellers, TidyIt provides a secured and seamless marketplace.
-TidyIt sets the pace for other used goods platforms, with its door -step delivery and money back guarantee.
+For buyers on the hunt for authentic items at affordable rates from verified sellers, TidyIt is the perfect marketplace.
+We set the pace for other used goods platforms with our door-step delivery and money-back guarantee, ensuring that you can shop with confidence.
+Our platform is designed to be secure and seamless, making your shopping experience hassle-free and enjoyable.

+Join us on TidyIt and experience the future of buying and selling authentic items today!

 - **[Product Led Growth Case study](https://github.com/Lizwealth/Projects/blob/main/ROOM%207%20-PLG%20Q2%20REDONE.docx)**

-> Growthclan is looking for a product-led strategy that would enable them to provide career support to individuals in need for less than $3.
-We developed a pricing model and product-led strategy with a viral loop that is scalable and requires relatively little human engagement.
-Articulate a product-led strategy that will help attain its goal.
+> I completed with a talented group of ladies!
+We worked closely with Growthclan to create a game-changing product-led strategy that will enable them to provide career support to individuals in need for less than $3.

+Our team developed a unique pricing model and product-led strategy that is both scalable and requires relatively little human engagement.
+With a viral loop embedded into the strategy, our approach ensures that the platform can grow organically, without the need for extensive marketing or costly advertising campaigns.

+Our articulate product-led strategy is designed to empower individuals looking for career support and guidance, providing them with the tools and resources they need to succeed.
+With a focus on accessibility and affordability, Growthclan is now able to reach a wider audience, providing career support to those who need it most.

+Join us on this exciting journey as we help Growthclan achieve its goal of providing career support to individuals in need for less than $3.
+Experience the power of our innovative product-led strategy today!